radi0sus/ciflordg-web/README.md

   - editable moiety field with suggestion list
   - editable comment field with automatic comment suggestions
   - optional inclusion of the disorder table in the generated report
-- ORTEP tab:
+- ORTEP Plot tab:
-  - lazy generation when the ORTEP tab is opened
+  - lazy generation when the ORTEP Plot tab is opened
   - bonded-fragment/component selection
   - ORTEP-style SVG displacement ellipsoid plot
   - use of anisotropic displacement parameters where available